msherr/makesyllabus/README.md

 #### Example schedule

 Schedules are written in Yaml.
-Each class is written as a top-level YAML stanza.
+Each class is written as a top-level Yaml stanza.
 For example, the following describes three classes:

     # COSC755: Surveillance and Censorship
     # Spring 2014